g4lb/network-programming-project/README.md

 * The communication between two MCA’s based on UDP (interaction between two clients).

-* To connect to the server the client will sign in using a username and a password (ServerLoader).
+* To connect server the client will sign in using a username and a password (Users).

 * The communication between clients can use by Chat rooms, Each chat room has admin that can manage the room